aalokaswal/WebPostApp/README.md

 The Webposts Application  written using the .NET 4.5, WPF technology and C# language.

 Also used below assemblies for the development of application.
-Newtonsoft.Json for accessing webservice Microsoft.Expression.Interactions for envoking command from xaml System.Windows.Interactivity for envoking command from xaml b
+1.Newtonsoft.Json for accessing webservice 2.Microsoft.Expression.Interactions for envoking command from xaml 3..Windows.Interactivity for envoking command from xaml

 WebPosts application shows all post with post id and post title of rest based webserbice.